ntutangyun/Documentation/docs/map-annotation.md

 - Select the format of the input map from the dropdown `Import Format`
 - Select the file or folder that will be imported
 - Click `Import` to import the map annotations into the simulator
+- `Distance Threshold` is used to downsample straight lines/lanes and `Delta Threshold` is used to downsample curved lines/lanes.
+Changing both of them to `0` will keep all points, but for large maps displaying all annotations may lead to Unity crash.

 Lanelet2 map importer Notes: